7 Homemade Quick Tips for Reducing Anxiety and Stress

 All humans are bound to feel anxious when facing life’s challenges.
 The response is usual on such occasions.
 It is a defense mechanism put in humans to cope with life challenges.
-However, people with anxiety disorder face this threat more often than others, even in calm situations.
+However, people with Anxiety and Stress face this threat more often than others, even in calm situations.
 Anxiety is the primary cause of failed relationships, poor performance in school or job, etc. Generally, people experience it in the form of social anxiety disorder, panic disorder, and anxiety disorder.
 Many Americans suffer from anxiety disorder reaching up to 40 million adults (18%).

 This occurrence makes it a priority to address mental health problems in America.
 Various types of anxiety have different symptoms but are all similar.
 Some common examples are: